Skip to content

 Lawyer | View profile

-Ana is a lawyer in LegalVision’s Commercial and Regulatory team, with expertise in general commercial and IT contracts.
+Ana is a lawyer in LegalVision’s Commercial team, with expertise in general commercial and IT contracts.
 She graduated from the University of Sydney with a Bachelor of Laws and a Bachelor of Arts.
 Fluent in English, Spanish and Korean, Ana leverages her multicultural background and strong communication skills to help businesses bring their visions to life.

 Qualifications: Bachelor of Arts, University of Sydney.